-EULOADRACK, and the following storage tanks: EUTANK12, EUTANK14, EUTANK15, EUTANK16, EUTANK17, EUTANK18, EUTANK20, EUTANK22, EUTANK23 and EUTANK56, are regulated under MACT 6B, and have been grouped under FGMACT6B in the ROP.
+EULOADRACK, and storage tanks EUTANK12, EUTANK15, EUTANK16, EUTANK17, EUTANK18, EUTANK20, EUTANK22, EUTANK23 and EUTANK56, are regulated under MACT 6B, and have been grouped under FGMACT6B in the ROP.

-The emission units EUTANK12, EUTANK22, and EUTANK56 are three (3) tanks controlled by internal floating roofs with installation and/ or modification dates post July 23, 1984, which makes them subject to the Standards of Performance for Volatile Organic Liquid Storage Vessels promulgated in 40 CFR 60, Subparts A and Kb.
+The emission units EUTANK12, EUTANK16, EUTANK22, and EUTANK56 are four (4) tanks controlled by internal floating roofs with installation and/ or modification dates post July 23, 1984, which makes them subject to the Standards of Performance for Volatile Organic Liquid Storage Vessels promulgated in 40 CFR 60, Subparts A and Kb.
 These tanks are grouped under FGGASNSPS.